-As a small aside, make sure to avoid the trap of copying the tenants of industry leaders.
+As a small aside, make sure to avoid the trap of copying the tenets of industry leaders.
 The big technology companies didn't get where they are by forcing solutions into their contexts.
-They aggressively engineered solutions to meet their needs.
-It only makes sense to be aware of the practices of successful enterprises; however, accept that they operate in a different context.
+They aggressively engineered solutions to meet their contextual needs.
+It only makes sense to be aware of the practices of successful enterprises; however, accept that they operate in a different context from yours.
 Create solutions for YOUR context.

 To summarize, good tenets:

-- Do not prescribe any particular technology, approach, or pattern
+- Do not blindly prescribe any particular technology, approach, or pattern

 - Focus on products, not process